lsst/in-kind-program_lsst_io/docs/dra/data_rights.rst

 For more details on the definition of LSST data rights, the distinction between PIs and JAs, and so on, please see the Rubin Data Policy, document RDO-13.
 See the Programs page for the current list of in-kind programs and the contributions they are making.
-The current list of LSST Data Rights Holders (DRHs) and their PI/JA status is maintained by Rubin and visible on its own page at https://www.lsst.org/scientists/international-drh-list.
+The current list of LSST Data Rights Holders (DRHs) and their PI/JA status is maintained by Rubin and visible on its own page at NOTE: ADD LINK.

 DRA Status
 ----------